OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 the Addressable Content for a given Transmission.

-Concretely, if a DSP bids for a placement with Prebid SSO Data, it must provide a Tranmission Response for it.
+Concretely, if a DSP bids for a placement with Prebid SSO Data, it must provide a Transmission Response for it.
 If a DSP bids without it, the bid will be dismissed.

 The Transmission Response contains the signature of the DSP.
-Considering that, in a nominal case, the DSP doesn't share itself the Prebid SSO Data to other suppliers, it shouldn't take care of the "children" Transmission Results.
+Considering that, in a nominal case, the DSP doesn't share the Prebid SSO Data with other suppliers, it shouldn't take care of the "children" Transmission Results.

 #### Transmission object